An Introduction to RAF Ashford: the military base that left (almost) no trace

 Volunteer meet-up:

 The Chilmington Archaeology & History Research Group have got off to a flying start with their ‘Chilmington in Wartime’ project.
-Meetings are held on the last Tuesday of every month (excluding December and August) in the Community Cabin, where we will discuss all updates and developments in an open and collaborative environment.
+Meetings are held on the last Tuesday of every month (excluding December, July and August) in the Community Cabin, where we will discuss all updates and developments in an open and collaborative environment.

 New members are very welcome to attend.
 You can register your interest at [email protected], or just drop into one of our meetings!
 For those that can’t make it every week, a summary of our discussions are circulated to all members of the Group, and our findings are posted here on this website.